Facilities Master Plan Project 1Rendering of new South Cafeteria and two-story Student Resource Center above it, looking south from the Mall.

 - ADA-compliant elevator in the north end of the building

-This portion of the project will break ground in June 2020 and has a cost of $32,631,500.
+This portion of the project has a cost of $32,631,500.
 Funding will come from existing cash reserves, thereby avoiding a tax increase to property owners and preserving the district’s debt-free status.